 Contributions deducted during the three-month period starting on the date from which their active membership of the scheme is effective must be passed to the scheme by no later than the 19th or 22nd day of the month following the last day of the three-month period.
 The 22nd applies where contributions are passed to the scheme by electronic means; the 19th applies in all other cases.
 This applies to jobholders who become active members of a qualifying scheme (either through automatic enrolment, re-enrolment, opting-in or contractual enrolment) and to entitled workers who have chosen to join their employer’s scheme.

-After the three-month period, contributions must be passed to the scheme by the 19th/22nd day of the month following the month in which they were deducted from pay.
+After this three-month period, contributions must be passed to the scheme by the 19th/22nd day of the month following the month in which they were deducted from pay.

 He’s paid on the 28th of each month so his first contribution will be deducted from his pay on 28 June.
 Jason doesn’t opt out of the scheme, so his employer deducts a second contribution on 28 July and the third contribution on 28 August.